cbrown5/cbrown5.github.io/_posts/2017-05-25-decisions-making-hacks.md

 ### 10. Put it off

-Sometimes if you put off decisions they will make themselves.
+Sometimes if you put off decisions, they will make themselves.
 Though this is not always an advisable hack.

 For instance, if I put off choosing a house to buy I will never own a house.
 I would consider this a poor outcome.